temujin9/mezovy/notes.md

   - The Sea Tsar is a very "turn into birds" story
   - [Language of the birds](https://en.wikipedia.org/wiki/Language_of_the_birds)
   - The Queen is ruler of the planes of Air and Shadow, birds would be prevalent in the former
-- Corrupt or complicate PC plans
-- Force PCs against The Queen early, trying to prevent the permanent tower of fear
-  - Trash them utterly, but try not to kill them, and do let them escape (eventually)
-  - This should be the end of the second act (11/2022)
-- Humans stole the Inuk goblinoids thunderbolt iron, leading to their conquest by the hags?
-  - On display in Prolichica?
-  - ala Robert Peary and the Inuit: stole their only metal source
-  - Comes up during peace negotiations with the hobgoblins
 - You put https://en.wikipedia.org/wiki/Sword_Kladenets over the mantle in the first act, you have to use it in the third
 - Mayhem, False and True
   - Coven of hags ([winter](https://www.d20pfsrd.com/bestiary/monster-listings/monstrous-humanoids/hag/winter-hag/), [blood](https://www.d20pfsrd.com/bestiary/monster-listings/monstrous-humanoids/hag/hag-blood/), [night](https://www.d20pfsrd.com/bestiary/monster-listings/monstrous-humanoids/hag/hag-night/)) CR 11 (-1 due to favorable circumstances of Mayhem distracting if 5- PCs)